Neutis/neutis-docs/docs/yocto/why.md

 ### Tools and SDK

-Apart from execution egine and reference distribution, Yocto Project includes recipes to build a fully functional toolchain as part of your project build.
+Apart from execution engine and reference distribution, Yocto Project includes recipes to build a fully functional toolchain as part of your project build.

 ### Supports Partial Builds